 More people are turning to alternative and natural remedies.
 These have been widely studied and have proven to have a positive effect on reducing anxiety and stress.

-But What is Anxiety and Stress?
+But What are Anxiety and Stress?

 Generalised anxiety refers to uncontrollable and excessive worries about everyday events/activities.
 Twice as many men than women are affected and between 5-9% of the population has been affected.
 For those with this condition elements daily life such as completing tasks or going to work can be overwhelming.